srose99/frameworks_and_languages_module/docs/assignment_digital_artifact.md

     * The assignment has been split into server and client.
 You can gain marks for these independently.
 You do not need to complete a working server before you move on to the client or vice versa.
     * If you are struggling with your server you could construct your client against the working reference server in `example_server`.
 See `Makefile` `run_your_client_with_example_server` and `test_your_client_with_example_server`.
     * You can also verify your server implementation against the reference client.
 See `Makefile` `run_example_client_with_your_server` and `test_example_client_with_your_server`
+    * You can gain marks for the use a visual framework without completing a working server or client (see visual framework below for details)

 ### Citations, Referencing and Acknowledging sources